 Jeff Spalding, former CFO for the City of Indianapolis and current director of Fiscal Policy and Analysis at the Friedman Foundation for Educational Choice, published an interesting blog post last week titled If you think expanding school choice is expensive.
-I found his examples intriguing as they stimulated some good discussion around the question of whether we can really fund school choice in North … Read More
+I found his examples intriguing as they stimulated some good discussion around the question of whether we can really fund school choice in … Read More

 The Teacher Effect